Here’s a list of the brightest minds and influential thinkers who are shaping the project management industry today.

 129. Elizabeth Harrin

-Alexa Huston is a project manager at Crema, working with funded startup and enterprise clients to prototype, test, and build their web and mobile applications.
-When she’s not at their KC office, she can be found at the gym working on getting stronger, in the kitchen dreaming up something delicious, or drumming up plans for upcoming travel.
+Alexa Alfonso is a former digital project manager at Crema, a product development agency based out of Kansas City that builds web and mobile apps for industry leaders.
+She now leads their growth team – helping to manage and organize marketing and sales efforts.
+When she’s not working remotely in Phoenix, she can be found at the gym working on getting stronger, in the kitchen whipping up something delicious, or drumming up plans for upcoming travel.

 Who’s Missing From The List?